 Bottom line: Stress of any kind may increase the possibility of bloat.

 The GDV needs surgical correction to untwist the stomach and remove any dead stomach wall.

 Once the dog is anesthetized, emergency surgery is carried out to reposition the stomach, empty out the gut contents, remove any dead tissue and then suture the stomach to the body wall (to prevent recurrence).

-Never exercise a dog within 90 to 120 minutes of eating.
+- Don’t exercise your dog within 90–120 minutes of eating.